mitja999/Message/README.md

-Send Message Project, using .net core 2.1 and 7.2
+Send Email, SMS or Telegram messages, using .net core 2.1 and 7.2